 Be prepared for what the interviewer may ask you

-A job interview is your opportunity to 'sell' yourself and what you can bring to the role to the employer.
+A job interview is your opportunity to 'sell' yourself and what you can bring to the role for the employer.
 Practising answering questions for a job interview with a friend, family member or support worker is a good way to prepare what you may say.

 Common interview questions include: